Celebrate Nebraska’s Birthday with a State Study!

 We earn a commission if you make a purchase, at no additional cost to you.

-Try a free sample of the novel study for The Magician’s Nephew
+Try a free sample of the novel study for Charlotte’s Web

 Are you interested in reading about and sharing ideas with other educators on using children’s literature in your classroom?
 My goal is to bring together teachers and homeschoolers who teach grades 3-8 and use novels with their students.
 I’d love for you to join me to learn, share, and grow together!